For Brazil’s doctors, choosing who lives and who dies exacts a toll

 She doesn’t know what happened to the other 13.

-‘They’re aren’t any more doctors’
+‘There aren’t any more doctors’

 Since the coronavirus hit Brazil, the health-care system has struggled to withstand the onslaught.
 Hospitals have run out of ventilators, hospital beds, oxygen.
 Some have been forced to craft their own rudimentary masks.